 Bouhou or “Bouhar” in local language, it means to blow.
 A name inspired by the strong wind which is generated by the Gironde estuary.

 A selection of Magdeleine Bouhou best plots, where the two flagship grape varieties of the property blend harmoniously.

 Plot selection from old vines of 35 years old.
-Soils of clay and Limestone typical of the identity from this appellation.
+Soils of clay and limestone typical of this appellation.

-Vinification by plot, with alcoholic fermentation in little concrete vat with thermoregulation.
+Vinification by plot, with alcoholic fermentation in small concrete vats with temperature control.
 Soft pigeage are done in order to optimize extractions.

 A very expressive and fragrant nose with hints of black berries, plum, licorice and violet floral notes.

 The wine is rich and complex with a lot of freshness.
 A nice amplitude in the mouth with fine tannins and a long finish.

 Perfect with steak and grilled meats.
 After a few years of cellaring, it will be wonderful with fresh pasta with a lightly creamy sauce with truffles.